rajesh1998/blender_game_engine-using-python/README.md

 ## Uploaded Files
  { .blend is the file format  }

-###### movement.blend : It include the concept of movement of an object through W A S and D keys.
+###### movement.blend : It includes the concept of movement of an object through W A S and D keys.
-###### first game.blend : It consist the concept of movement along eith the collision.
+###### first game.blend : It consist of the concept of movement along eith the collision.
 It is like player and coin game, where player collects the coin.